The Cheeky Monkey Media Blog

 Yowza!
 That sounds like an awful and extremely stressful situation.

 Luckily, situations like this can be easily avoided.

 If you and/or the developers in charge of your website and server make updates to your CMS core as soon as they become available and make the appropriate changes to your log-in credentials, you are generally safe from situations like the one described above.

 I’d like to pause for a moment here and address a concern that comes up whenever open source and website security are discussed.
 There’s a general sense that open-source CMSs are more vulnerable to security hacks than proprietary systems.

 Our Senior Drupal Developer, Ryan Smylski puts it best:

 There’s a slightly greater risk of your site being hacked because of the server security vulnerabilities rather than the CMS software’s.
 That said, just because something isn’t open source doesn’t mean it’s coded securely.
 It’s all built by somebody, and regardless of the building blocks, human error can leave something not so secure.

 At the end of the day, all websites can get hacked.
-The example I just shared with you, discussed what happened to a wine website built on a wine specific proprietary CMS.
+The example I just shared with you, discussed what happened to a wine website built on a wine-specific proprietary CMS.

-The benefit with open source is that there is a large group of individuals working together at all times to reduce risks.
+The benefit of open source is that there is a large group of individuals working together at all times to reduce risks.
 And, if the City of London, the World Economic Forum, and Weight Watchers all use Drupal, and The New Yorker, Sony Music are built on WordPress, you can rest assured that open source is looking pretty good.

 If you’re feeling nervous about using open source, because you’re getting the sense that open source isn’t very secure, read this blog.